TommyWabg/Switch2Connect/README.md

 ## Known Limitations

-* **Amiibo Support:** Amiibo support is not implemented.
+* **No Amiibo Support:** Amiibo support is not implemented.
-* **Switch 2 Pro Controller Audio:** Wireless audio transmission for the Switch 2 Pro Controller headphone jack and microphone is not supported.
+* **No Switch 2 Pro Controller Audio Support:** Wireless audio transmission for the Switch 2 Pro Controller headphone jack and microphone is not supported.
-* **NSO GameCube Controller Gyro:** Gyro data from the NSO GameCube Controller cannot be decoded correctly.
+* **No Working NSO GameCube Controller Gyro:** Gyro data from the NSO GameCube Controller cannot be decoded correctly.
-* **NSO GameCube Controller Rumble Brake:** The Rumble Motor Brake command is not known, so PWM-based rumble strength control cannot be implemented correctly.
+* **No NSO GameCube Controller Rumble Brake & Strength Difference:** The Rumble Motor Brake command is not known, so PWM-based rumble strength control cannot be implemented correctly.
 Only basic rumble motor on/off control is currently implemented.
-* **Switch 2 Joy-Con Charging Grip Back Buttons:** Back buttons on the Switch 2 Joy-Con Charging Grip are not supported.
+* **No Switch 2 Joy-Con Charging Grip Back Buttons Support:** Back buttons on the Switch 2 Joy-Con Charging Grip are not supported.

 ## System Requirements